-343,077 Shares of Common Stock
+2,170,864 Shares of Common Stock

-The selling stockholder identified in this prospectus, and any of its pledgees, donees, transferees or other successors in interest, may offer to sell up to an aggregate of 343,077 shares of common stock of Boston Properties, Inc. We are filing the registration statement of which this prospectus is a part at this time to fulfill a contractual obligation to do so, which we undertook at the time of the original issuance of these shares.
+The selling stockholders identified in this prospectus, and any of their pledgees, donees, transferees or other successors in interest, may offer to sell up to an aggregate of 2,170,864 shares of common stock of Boston Properties, Inc. The selling stockholders may only offer the common stock for sale if they exercise their right to convert their Series One Preferred Units of Boston Properties Limited Partnership, our operating partnership, into common units of Boston Properties Limited Partnership, tender such common units for cash, and we exercise our right to issue common stock to them instead of cash.
+We are filing the registration statement of which this prospectus is a part at this time to fulfill a contractual obligation to do so, which we undertook at the time of the original issuance of the Series One Preferred Units.
 We will not receive any of the proceeds from the sale of the common stock by the selling stockholders but, in fulfillment of our contractual obligations, we are bearing the expenses of registration.

-Our common stock is listed on the New York Stock Exchange under the symbol "BXP." $\,$
+Our common stock is listed on the New York Stock Exchange under the symbol "BXP " $\,$

-See "Risk Factors" beginning on page 4 for certain factors you should consider before you invest in our common stock.
+See "Risk Factors" beginning on page 17 for certain factors you should consider before you invest in our common stock.